When executed correctly, marketing efforts generate high-quality CRM leads for salespeople to follow up on.

 Already Committed

-The lead already bought from a competitor but still wanted to check out your product or service.
+The lead had already purchased goods or services from a competitor, but still wanted to check out your product or service.

 Not Interested

-The lead may be interested in your content, but they have no interest in your product or service.
+The lead may be interested in your content but not in your product or service.

-By ruthlessly disqualifying leads that would likely have been a waste of time — and indicating why those leads were disqualified — a salesperson helps themselves and helps marketing.
+By ruthlessly disqualifying leads that would likely be a waste of time — and explaining why those leads were disqualified — salespeople help themselves and the marketing team.

-Salespeople can focus on the leads most likely to result in closed opportunities.
+In turn, salespeople can focus on the leads most likely to close.